MicrosoftDocs/windows-itpro-docs/windows/deployment/windows-autopilot/demonstrate-deployment-on-vm.md

 These are the things you'll need to complete this lab:
 * Installation media for the latest version of Windows 10 Professional or Enterprise (ISO file)
-    - A link is provided to download the evaluation version of Windows 10.
+    - A link is provided to download an [evaluation version of Windows 10 Enterprise](https://www.microsoft.com/evalcenter/evaluate-windows-10-enterprise).
 * Internet access
     - If you are behind a firewall, see the detailed [networking requirements](windows-autopilot-requirements-network.md).
-* Hyper-V is required to demonstrate Autopilot on a VM.
+* Hyper-V or a physical device running Windows 10.
-    - Alternatively, you can use a physical device.
+    - The guide assumes that you will use a Hyper-V VM.
 To use a physical device, skip the steps to install and configure Hyper-V.
 * A Premium Intune account
     - This guide will describe how to obtain a free 30-day trial account.

 ## Create a virtual machine

-The first thing to do, is to enable Hyper-V on your device.
+First, we must enable Hyper-V on a Windows 10 or Windows Server (2012 R2 or later) device.
 If you already have Hyper-V enabled, skip to the [next step](#create-a-demo-vm).
-If you are not sure that your device supports Hyper-V, see [appendix A]() in guide for details on verifying that Hyper-V can be successfully installed.
+If you are not sure that your device supports Hyper-V, see [appendix A](#appendix-a-verify-support-for-hyper-v) below for details on verifying that Hyper-V can be successfully installed.

 ### Enable Hyper-V